imperva/terraform-provider-incapsula/website/docs/r/simplified_redirect_rules_configuration.markdown

 Due to their simplicity, the limits of simplified redirect rules per sites is much higher than normal rules (currently 20,000, compared to only 500 for other delivery rules).

-**Note:** Simplified redirect rules should be enabled in the account options before being able to use them.
+**Note:** Simplified redirect rules should be enabled in the account settings before being able to use them.

 ## Example Usage